hasura/graphql-engine/docs/graphql/manual/actions/create.rst

     };

-You can deploy this code somewhere and get URI.
+You can deploy this code somewhere and get the URI.
 For getting started quickly, we also have this handler ready at ``https://hasura-actions-starter-kit.glitch.me/login``.

 **Set the handler**